 Removing your womb (uterus) should not stop you having a good sex life after the operation.
 In fact, many women report an improvement in their sexual pleasure after having a hysterectomy.
 This may be because the reason for having a hysterectomy (pain, prolonged heavy bleeding, etc) is removed.
 However, some women feel that a hysterectomy impairs their sex life.
 In particular, some women feel that their orgasm is different after a hysterectomy.
 Some even have difficulty in reaching orgasm.
 Having a hysterectomy should not affect your sex drive (libido) unless your ovaries are also removed.
 Having HRT will improve this though.

 You can usually begin to have sex again about six weeks after the operation.
 You obviously will no longer need to use any form of contraception after a hysterectomy.
+However, you may still wish to use condoms to protect against sexually transmitted infections.

 How will I feel straight after the operation?